 We are student driven.
 We invest students with great power to shape the school and great responsibility for its functioning.
 Students run the work crews, milk the cows, and sort the recycling.
 Students also sit on the Board of Trustees, the Admission Committee and Educational Programming Committee.
 They learn the relevance of physical work, the importance of perspective, and the power of collaboration.

 The other aspect of our student focus, is our dedication to each individual.
 We are a small community with a 5:1 student-faculty ratio; there is no “back row” at Putney, and students have unrivalled access to the talented, diverse faculty.
-Twice a year, students engage in Project Week, a period without regular classes, in which students engage in independent, mentored processes of inquiry.
+Twice a year, students engage in Project Weeks, periods in which students engage in independent, mentored processes of inquiry.
 By designing and executing these projects, students develop organizational skills, and learn to apply what they have learned.

 Location: Putney, VT

 Campus: Elm Lea Farm, a 500 acre working dairy farm

 The campus includes 9 dorms & several solar cabins, 32 classrooms, an arts center & theater, a LEED Platinum certified field house (conserving >50 MWh/year), a dining hall, 40 Km trails, a boat house & climbing wall, a dairy farm (producing ~65k gallons/year of milk), a horse barn, and 8 gardens (yielding >20% of the food served on campus).

 Total Enrollment: 215

 Students holding leadership positions: +50

 Courses Offered: 100+ classes, including integrated courses like Humans in the Natural World and American Studies, advanced Sciences such as Molecular Genetics and Anatomy & Physiology, and Humanities electives such as Existentialism and Feminist Perspectives in Literature.